- Trust Marketing Platform

 6. State the facts

-There’s always a chance that your business will receive a negative review from a former employee, a competitor, or a lying customer that doesn’t warrant an apology.
+There’s always a chance that your business will receive a negative review from a former employee, a competitor, or an ill-intentioned “customer” that doesn’t warrant an apology.
 If you need to dispute what is written, take a calm approach.